 5. Decreased libido and vaginal dryness

-The urinary tract contains oestrogen, and as the level of that hormone decreases, women may experience urinary incontinence.
+The urinary tract contains oestrogen, and as the level of that hormone decreases, people may experience urinary incontinence.
 ‘Local oestrogen gels or treatments can help alleviate the symptoms but it’s also about prevention, rather than cure,’ says Dr Rosen.

 7. Night sweats

-Breaking out in sweat during the night is a primary symptom that usually begins in the perimenopause.
-As with hot flushes, the exact cause is not known.
+Breaking out in sweat at night is a menopause symptom that usually begins in perimenopause.
+Just like hot flushes, the exact cause is not known.

-‘We know that physical exercise does help with night sweats and women should try to keep their bedroom cool and fresh,’ says Dr Rosen.
-‘Cutting out alcohol or spicy food may also alleviate symptoms, but that varies from woman to woman.
+‘We know that physical exercise can help with night sweats.
+You should also try keeping your bedroom as cool as you can,’ says Dr Rosen.
+‘Cutting down on alcohol or spicy food may also alleviate symptoms.
 If that doesn’t help and the night sweats are making life difficult, medication may help, so talk to a GP.’